 MB Borough Hall — History & Photos

-The stately building on the southwest corner of Beach Road and Willow Avenue serves as the heartbeat of municipal government — the Monmouth Beach Borough Hall.
+The stately building on the southwest corner of Beach Road and Willow Avenue has been the heartbeat of municipal government — the Monmouth Beach Borough Hall.
 But it started out as something and somewhere entirely different.

-It was known as the “Monmouth Beach Casino” when first opened with a big celebration in June 1896, some 300 guests attended including so-to-be US Vice President Garret Hobart.
-The structure, originally located on the northeast corner of Beach Road and Seaview Avenue, was designed by Romeyn & Stever of New York and constructed by Robert H. Hughes of Long Branch.
+Some 300 guests attended including the near future Vice President of the United States, Garret A. Hobart.
+The owner of a large summer cottage in town, Hobart “took an active part” in the ceremony, according to a New York Times report on the events.
+The structure — then located on the northeast corner of Beach Road and Seaview Avenue — was designed by Romeyn & Stever of New York and constructed by Robert H. Hughes of Long Branch.

 In 1910, an ambitious New York attorney, Thomas W. Butts acquired the property.
-Later on he developed the MB Bath & Tennis Club at the foot of Beach Road.
+That summer he opened a new pool club at the foot of Beach Road.
 By November 1913, Butts was in NYC’s Ludlow Street jail for fraud.

-The casino had been associated with the adjacent Monmouth Beach Clubhouse Hotel, a vast resort facility on Beach Road.
-Thanks to the opening of the Long Branch & Sea Shore Railroad, which first stopped in town in July 1865, this coastal community became a highly regarded private summer home spot for the rich and famous during late 19th Century times.
+The casino was associated with Monmouth Beach Clubhouse Hotel, a nearby resort facility on Beach Road.
+Thanks to the opening of the Long Branch & Sea Shore Railroad, which first stopped in town in July 1865, this coastal community became a highly regarded private summer spot for the rich and famous during late 19th Century times.
+By 1878, Monmouth Beach had become “an aristocratic colony,” according to the New York Times.

-David Stickle is sworn in as Mayor of Monmouth Beach by Borough Attorney Dennis Collins (r) at Borough Hall.
-The mayor’s wife Lisa holds the Bible and his son Michael looks on, May 2021 (Jack Flaherty Photo).
+Borough Leader — David Stickle is sworn in as Mayor of Monmouth Beach by Borough Attorney Dennis Collins (r) at Borough Hall, May 2021.
+The mayor’s wife Lisa holds the Bible and his son Michael observes (Jack Flaherty Photo).

 On the Move

-As the century turned the days of grandeur ended and the popularity of the spot faded — the building declined.
-With no official meeting place, in 1906 the new MB borough council set aside $500 to buy land for a new borough building.
+As the century turned and tastes changed the popularity of the spot faded — the building declined.
+With no official meeting place, in 1906 the new borough council set aside $500 to buy land for a new borough building.
 In 1913, the casino was lifted and then moved west by a team of horses to its current location on the corner of Beach Road and Willow Avenue.
 For the next few years, it was used by the Algonquin Tribe for events and then as ice cream parlor and dance hall run by Peter Sheridan and Peter Kaltenborn who bought it in 1916.

 In early 1917, newly-elected Mayor A. O. Johnson led the effort to buy the casino building and property and convert it into a Borough Hall for the community.
-Up until that time, the borough’s governing body had met in the borough firehouse (paying $10 per month rent).
-Founded in 1905, the MB Fire Company predates the borough by a year.
+Until then, the borough’s governing body had met in the firehouse (paying $10 per month rent).
+Founded in 1905, the fire company predates the borough by a year.

-In August 1917, the borough council (Sidney West, Richard West, John Cook, Frank Van Brunt, Charles Valentine and Richard Wood) voted unanimously to purchase the property and building for $2,500 from Kaltenborn.
+The borough council (Sidney West, Richard West, John Cook, Frank Van Brunt, Charles Valentine and Richard Wood) voted unanimously to purchase the property and building in August 1917 for $2,500.
 The structure required some work which cost another $6,000.
 The majority of the funds were borrowed from the Long Branch Trust Company and the project was paid for through the sale of bonds.

-A public reception for the Borough Hall opening was held on April 26, 1918.
-In that year, the borough council purchased a flag with 16 stars recognizing the number of Monmouth Beach “boys” fighting in World War I.
+A public reception for the new Borough Hall — “a home for the business of the borough,” said Mayor A.O.
+Johnson — was held in April 1918.
+At that time the borough council also purchased a flag with 17 stars recognizing the number of Monmouth Beach “boys” fighting in World War I.

-In January 1920, the borough sold the adjoining piece of property west of Borough Hall on Beach Road to the MB Fire Company for $50.
+In January 1920, the borough sold the adjoining piece of property west of Borough Hall on Beach Road to the fire company for $50.
 Shortly thereafter, the fire company moved its firehouse from the northwest corner of Beach Road and Borden Street to its present location.
 In June 1956, the Borough Hall roof was hit by lightning and a subsequent large fire did nearly $25,000 in damages.

 Growth and Change